weaversam8/google-ai-edge-gallery/README.md

-# AI Edge Gallery
+# Google AI Edge Gallery

-The AI Edge Gallery aims to provide developers and consumers with an easy-to-use Android and iOS application to explore, download, and interactively experience various Google AI Edge on-device machine learning (ODML) capabilities directly on their devices.
+Google AI Edge Gallery is a mobile application designed to showcase the capabilities of Google AI Edge models, APIs, and tools.
+It serves as an interactive playground for developers and potentially tech enthusiasts to explore, experience, and evaluate various on-device ML models (primarily LiteRT-based) directly on their Android and iOS (coming soon) devices.